 Illinois residents must obtain a canid Firearm Owners Identification (FOID) card to lawfully purchase or possess firearms or ammunition.
 FOID cards are valid for10 years.

 In Massachusetts, residents are required to obtain a firearm permit or license to purchase ammunition.
 Different types of licenses permit holders to purchase and possess different types of ammunition.
 The three types of licenses are the Firearms Identification Card (FID), the License to Carry Firearms (LTCA), and a Class 3 or “Green Card” permit for fully automatic firearms.

 New Jersey residents are typically prohibited from acquiring any handgun ammunition unless a valid firearm purchaser identification card or a permit to purchase a handgun is presented.
-Purchaser identification cards are valid for 90 days from the date of approval and can be renewed for an additional 90 days.
-An individual can use only one permit to purchase a handgun within 30 days.
+A firearm identification card to buy ammunition does not expire after 90 days; however permits to purcahse handguns expire after 90 days and can be renewed for an additional 90 days.